charlespers/JigsawXRailway/RAILWAY_DEPLOYMENT.md

 ### Frontend Build Fails

 1. **Root Directory not set** → Go to Settings → Set Root Directory to `frontend`
-2. **Yarn lockfile error** → If you see "The lockfile would have been modified", this is fixed by using npm instead of yarn.
-The `package.json` has been updated to remove the `packageManager` field, forcing Railway to use npm.
+2. **Yarn lockfile error** → If you see "The lockfile would have been modified":
+   - Railway is detecting `yarn.lock` and trying to use Yarn
+   - The `nixpacks.toml` is configured to remove `yarn.lock` and use npm instead
+   - After pushing the updated `nixpacks.toml`, Railway should use npm
+   - If it still fails, you can manually delete `yarn.lock` from your repository (since you have `package-lock.json`)
 3. **Check Logs**: Railway dashboard → Service → Deployments → View Logs
 4. **Common Issues**:
    - Node version mismatch → Railway auto-detects Node 18+
    - Build command wrong → Should be: `npm install && npm run build`
    - Missing dependencies → Check `package.json` is in `frontend/` directory
-   - Yarn vs npm conflict → Railway will use npm if `packageManager` field is removed from `package.json`
+   - Yarn vs npm conflict → The `nixpacks.toml` explicitly removes `yarn.lock` and uses npm

 ### Frontend Can't Connect to Backend